 But Gallagher, Handal and Troge are looking with hope, as the Shinnecock do, seven generations ahead.
 “If we continue to live out of this gift of active inclusive love, then there will always be a movement toward oneness,” Gallagher says.
 “I believe that makes the creator very happy.”

-Casey McCorry is a freelance writer and documentary filmmaker based in Detroit, Mich.
+Casey McCorry is a freelance writer and documentary filmmaker based in Detroit, Michigan.